 Dr. Gassiot and his wife, Kim, have four children: Jonah, Sydney, Ian, and Ainsley.

 B.S. – Restaurant, Hotel, and Institutional Management, Texas Tech University

 M. Ed. – Higher Education Administration, Texas Tech University

 Ph.D. – Higher Education Research, Texas Tech University

-Mr. Lee Yowell came to Toccoa Falls College in 2010 to serve as Vice President for Student Development.
-In, 2013 after serving as Interim VP for Advancement, he was appointed by the president to serve as the new Vice President for Institutional Advancement.
-Lee has served in various administrative roles in Christian higher education for the past 13 years.
+Mr. Mac Ingmire came to Toccoa Falls College in April of 2016 to serve as the Director of Athletics.
+In September 2016, after serving as Interim VP for Enrollment Management and Marketing for two months, he was appointed by the President to serve as the new Vice President for Enrollment Management and Marketing.
+In his role, Mac oversees the departments of Admissions, Financial Aid, Intercollegiate Athletics, Marketing, and Student Accounts.
+Mac has served in a variety of roles in Christian higher education over the years.

 Mac came to TFC from Lincoln Christian University where he held various roles, including Director of Enrollment and Director of Athletics.
 A native of Illinois, Mac received a B.A. in Business Administration from Lincoln Christian University and a M.S. in Athletic Administration from Western Kentucky University.
 He and his wife, Jessica, have been married since 2012 and have a 2-year old son, Cohen.